 Bad walks reflect what you’re escaping, they’re fast, pushing, even angry.
 But you can’t stay angry and stroll at the same time.

 I’ve fallen out of the habit of walking with leaders.
 Now I sit and sip, rather than walk.
-I’ve forgotten that breakthroughs find us on walks.
+I’ve forgotten that breakthroughs sneak up from behind while you walk.

-A walk without stopping isn’t a walk.
+A walk without pauses isn’t a walk.
 When you really walk, you stop and gawk.
 You point.
 Wonder finds those who know how to walk.
 The rest of us understand the mechanics.
-But, we’ve lost the mystery.
+We’ve lost the mystery.